Export controls training

-Export controls laws regulate the transfer of sensitive items, information, technology, services, and software to destinations outside the United States and the release of controlled technology and services to foreign nationals inside the United States.
-Violations of export control laws can result civil and criminal penalties such as the loss of research contracts, monetary fines, and/or prison sentences.
+Export controls laws regulate the transfer of sensitive items, information, technology, services, hardware, software and services to destinations outside the United States and the release of controlled technology and services to foreign nationals inside the United States.
+It benefits the entire University community to ensure that individuals who are engaged in export controlled activities have received appropriate and rigorous training in matters pertaining to export control concerns.
+Violations of export control laws can result in civil and criminal penalties such as the loss of research contracts, monetary fines, and/or prison sentences.

 The University of Nevada, Reno, utilizes the web-based Collaborative Institutional Training Incentive (CITI) for training in U.S. Export Control Regulations.